msqd/harp/docs/index.rst

 Harp — HTTP API Runtime Proxy
 =============================

-Harp runs as a sidecar proxy between your app and remote APIs to enhance their reliability, performances and security while adding observability and lowering the amount of userland code you'll need to write for common non-business needs.
+HARP operates as a sidecar proxy that sits between your application and remote APIs, elevating their reliability, performance, and security.
+By doing so, it also provides observability and reduces the amount of userland code required for common non-business functionalities.

-Harp can be used both as a development and a production tool, for different purposes.
+Whether you are in the development phase or ready for production, HARP serves as a versatile tool that caters to different purposes.

 .. figure:: images/tldr.png
    :alt: Basic proxy setup from the quickstart tl;dr

-The core runtime is mostly composed of a proxy, which can be configured to forward requests to different endpoints, and a dashboard, which can be used to observe the requests going through the proxy.
+The core runtime of HARP primarily consists of two components: a proxy and a dashboard.
+The proxy is responsible for forwarding requests to various endpoints, while the dashboard allows you to observe the requests passing through the proxy.

-All features are implemented as composable independant modules (called applications) and can be enabled, disabled, extended or arranged in different ways to fit your needs.
-Reasonable defaults will get you started in a breeze, but you get infinite flexibility to adapt the proxy to your needs.
+HARP adopts a modular approach, where all features are implemented as independent and composable modules known as "applications."
+These applications can be enabled, disabled, extended, or arranged in different configurations to suit your specific requirements.
+While HARP provides sensible defaults to get you up and running quickly, it also offers limitless flexibility, allowing you to customize the proxy according to your unique needs.

 Content